aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/_index.md

 |{{< highlight csharp >}} prefix<<foreach [item in items]>>¶<<[item]>><</foreach>>¶suffix{{< /highlight >}}|{{< highlight csharp >}} prefix¶item1¶item2¶item3¶suffix{{< /highlight >}}|
 |{{< highlight csharp >}} prefix¶<<foreach [item in items]>>¶<<[item]>>¶<</foreach>>¶suffix{{< /highlight >}}|{{< highlight csharp >}} prefix¶¶item1¶¶item2¶¶item3¶¶suffix{{< /highlight >}}|

 While building a report, duplicated paragraph breaks derive common attributes from their template prototypes.
-In particular, this fact enables you to build numbered or bulleted lists in reports dynamically.
+In particular, this fact allows you to build numbered or bulleted lists in reports dynamically.
 For example, given the above declaration of `items`, you can get a report with their numbered list using the following template.

 **Note –** “1. ” in the template stands for a numbered list label.